okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ## Get started

-This guide walks you through the email authenticator user journeys for both magic links and OTP and details step-by-step how to integrate the email enrollment and challenge flows into your app.
+This guide walks you through the email authenticator user journeys for both magic links and OTP and details how to integrate the email enrollment and challenge flows into your app.
 For more details, see the following sections in this guide:

 **Magic links**

-1. [Understand magic link flow before you integrate](#understand-the-magic-link-flow): Learn the magic link user journey
+1. [Understand the magic link flow before you integrate](#understand-the-magic-link-flow): Learn the magic link user journey.
-1. [Know which use cases support magic link and OTP](#know-which-use-cases-support-magic-link-and-otp): Understand magic link and OTP support across the supported use cases
+1. [Know which use cases support magic link and OTP](#know-which-use-cases-support-magic-link-and-otp): Understand magic link and OTP support across the supported use cases.
-1. [Update configurations](#update-configurations): Set up your org to enable the email authenticator and magic links
+1. [Update configurations](#update-configurations): Set up your org to enable the email authenticator and magic links.
-1. [Integrate email challenge with magic links](#integrate-email-challenge-with-magic-links): Integrate email challenge using magic links with step-by-step instructions
+1. [Integrate email challenge with magic links](#integrate-email-challenge-with-magic-links): Integrate email challenge using magic links with step-by-step instructions.
-1. [Integrate different browser and device scenario with magic links](#integrate-different-browser-and-device-scenario-with-magic-links): Integrate the different browser and device scenarios with step-by-step instructions
+1. [Integrate different browser and device scenario with magic links](#integrate-different-browser-and-device-scenario-with-magic-links): Integrate the different browser and device scenarios with step-by-step instructions.

 **OTP**

-1. [Integrate email enrollment with OTP](#integrate-email-enrollment-with-otp): Integrate email enrollment using OTP with step-by-step instructions
+1. [Integrate email enrollment with OTP](#integrate-email-enrollment-with-otp): Integrate email enrollment using OTP with step-by-step instructions.
-1. [Enable only OTP for the email authenticator](#enable-only-otp-for-the-email-authenticator): Update the email templates to only support OTP
+1. [Enable only OTP for the email authenticator](#enable-only-otp-for-the-email-authenticator): Update the email templates to only support OTP.

 **Advanced use cases**